AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-a-template.md

 ## Considerations when sharing a template

-* In addition to the considerations below, also see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+* In addition to the considerations below, also see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
 * The creator of a template, as well as the Template Owner have Manage permissions to the template, by default.
 For information about designating a user as the Template Owner, see [Edit project templates](../../manage-work/projects/create-and-manage-templates/edit-templates.md).
 * You can share the following when sharing a template: